 Reading at home

 All children take home a levelled book.
-This is a phonetically decodable book in Reception and year 1, and a Accelerated book for years 2-6 (apart from children who are accessing phonics interventions).
+This is a phonetically decodable book in Reception and year 1, and an Accelerated Reader book for years 2-6 (apart from children who are accessing phonics interventions).
 Children also choose a book from our school library to take home and share with an adult.

 Here’s how many words kids would have heard by the time they were 5 years